openweb3-io/miniapps/apps/docs/platform/getting-app-link.md

 ```

 The `Local` link (`https://localhost:5173`) refers to a local development server.
 Opening this link
-in your browser, Telegram for macOS, Telegram Desktop, or Telegram Web A/K will lead to a warning
+in your browser, Openweb3 for macOS, Openweb3 Desktop, or Openweb3 Web A/K will lead to a warning
 message related to an untrusted certificate.

 <img